U.S. News Rankings

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Brigham Young University--Provo is 21:1, and the school has 46.5 percent of its classes with fewer than 20 students.
-The most popular majors at Brigham Young University--Provo include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.
+The student-faculty ratio at Brigham Young University--Provo is 23:1, and the school has 54.5 percent of its classes with fewer than 20 students.
+The most popular majors at Brigham Young University--Provo include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Education; Social Sciences; and Engineering.
+The average freshman retention rate, an indicator of student satisfaction, is 86 percent.

 |Student gender distribution|